ADHD & Executive Function

 Cindy’s Books

-8 Keys to Parenting Children with ADHD
+8 Keys to Parenting Kids & Teens with ADHD – 2nd Edition

 This ADHD book is rich with optimism, tips, tools, and action plans to help your children grow into the best version of themselves.

+The latest brain research and evidence-based best practices to get students motivated, focused, and organized.
 Practical insights, tools, and activities to support the social and emotional education of children who learn differently.

 Appearances and Publications